TOUR OF LA MEIJE

 Transfer to the Pont d'Arsine (1669m) from where we head off towards the Refuge of Villar d'Arène (2077m).
 Leaving some equipment at the refuge we then tackle the 500m ascent to Chamoissière and practice crevasse and avalanche rescue for the afternoon.

-Leaving the refuge, again with only day packs, we head towards the Col de la Grande Ruine (3249m), coming back to spend another night in the Refuge de Villar d'Arène.
+Leaving the refuge, again only with day packs, we head towards the Col de la Grande Ruine (3249m), coming back to spend another night in the Refuge de Villar d'Arène.

 Leaving the Refuge de Villar d'Arène we first climb to the Refuge Adèle Planchard (3169m) and leave our bags.
 We continue to the Grande Ruine summit (3765m) then have a wonderful descent back to the refuge where we spend our fourth night.

-Yesterday there was almost no downhill skiing but today is another story.
-Starting with the ascent of the Pic Oriental of la Meije (3891m) we then have a long ski down the steep Glacier de l’Homme to the Pont d'Arsine.
+Yesterday there was almost no downhill skiing but today is another story: Starting with the ascent of the Pic Oriental of la Meije (3891m) we then have a long ski down the steep Glacier de l’Homme to the Pont d'Arsine.
 What a finish !